Learn more about out staff!

 — Dance Instructor

 Bridget Smith (Miss Bee) has been dancing strictly ballet since the age of three years old and has been taking classes at International Academy of Dance for over ten years.
 IAD is like a second home, and she’s part of our stellar staff!
 Thus, she is energetic, enthusiastic and passionate about teaching young children the joy of dance.
 She includes technique, story, fantasy, wonder, and ballet all wrapped up into entertaining dance classes for all those who love to dance everywhere they go.
+She is so happy to go from IAD student to IAD Staff!

 — Dance Instructor